November 10, 2025

 January 14, 2025

 Coordinated by the University of Bergen, CODICUM aims to uncover the hidden histories of early manuscripts through cutting-edge techniques such as peptide sequencing, DNA extraction, and stemmatological studies.
-The meeting marked an important step in defining the project’s structure, establishing collaboration tools, and finalizing plans for its official launch in April.
+The meeting marked an important step in defining the project’s structure, establishing collaboration tools, and finalizing plans for its official launch 1 April.

 The meeting opened with a review of administrative details, including updates on the project’s contract with the ERC.
 Delays due to server upgrades were noted, but the team anticipates the contract will be signed by the end of February.